jerry1984Y/NucMoMTL/README.md

 # 1. Requirements
 Python >= 3.10.6
 torch = 2.0.0
 pandas = 2.0.0
 scikit-learn = 1.2.2
 ProtTrans (ProtT5-XL-UniRef50 model)

 # 2 Datasets
-We provided a total of four benchmark datasets, namely Nuc-798, Nuc-849, Nuc-1521, and Nuc-207.
+We provided a total of four benchmark datasets, namely Nuc-798 (proposed by Yu et al [1] in 2013), Nuc-849 (proposed by Chen et al. [2] in 2011), Nuc-1521 (proposed by our work in 2023), and Nuc-207 (proposed by our work in 2023).
 Among them, Nuc-798, Nuc-849, and Nuc-1521 each consist of five common nucleotide (ATP, ADP, AMP, GTP, GDP) binding proteins constructed at different times.
 Nuc-207 comprises five uncommon nucleotide (TMP, CTP, CMP, UTP, UMP) binding proteins.

 # 3. How to use
 ## 3.1 Set up environment for ProtTrans
 Set ProtTrans follow procedure from https://github.com/agemagician/ProtTrans/tree/master

+## 3.2 Train and Test
-## 3.2 Extract features
+### 3.2.1 Extract features
 Extract pLMs embedding: cd to the NucMoMTL/Feature_Extract dictionary, and run "python3 extract_prot.py", the pLMs embedding matrixs will be extracted to Dataset/prot_embedding folder.
-## 3.3 Train and test
+## 3.2.2 Train and test
 cd to the NucMoMTL home dictionary.
 run "python3 NucMoMTL.py" for training and testing the model for ATP, ADP, AMP, GTP, GDP binding residues prediction.
 run "python3 NucMoMTL_Nuc207.py" for training and testing the model for TMP, CTP, CMP, UTP, UMP binding residues prediction.
 run "python3 NucMoMTL_Nuc207_1521.py" for training and testing the model for ATP, ADP, AMP, GTP, GDP, TMP, CTP, CMP, UTP, UMP binding residues prediction.

-## 3.4 Only For ATP, ADP, AMP, GTP, GDP binding residues prediction purpose
+## 3.3 Only For nucleotide binding residues prediction purpose

 1. unzip the pre-trained model in pre_model folder；
    pre_model